Caia-Tech/the-burden/README.md

 For any agency or individual considering assistance:

-I pursued litigation only after exhausting every other option My case addresses a unique conspiracy that forced impossible choices I have always preferred administrative solutions to legal action Those offering genuine assistance will find only appreciation
+I pursued litigation only after exhausting every other option.

+My case addresses a unique conspiracy that forced impossible choices.

+I have always preferred administrative solutions to legal action.

+Those offering genuine assistance will find only appreciation.

-Even in the face of injustice, I always prioritize to forgive, to remediate, and protect
+Even in the face of injustice, I always prioritize to forgive, to remediate, and protect.

 My immediate need is basic survival while the legal process unfolds.
 The garnishments continue weekly despite my homelessness, calculated on income from a job they made me lose.
 I remain hopeful that someone, somewhere, can help address this ongoing emergency.